-NB – Some of the foods listed below are probably available at both markets, but I’ve listed them here under the markets I tried them at because I know there’s definitely a stall there!
+NB – Some of the foods listed below are probably available at both markets.
+However, I’ve listed them under the markets I tried them at because I know there’s definitely a stall there!

 Chang Puak Market

-Sticky Rice – Glutinous rice is soaked for water overnight, then steamed and served up in a neat little sticky ball – usually served in a bamboo pot.
-The perfect thing to accompany one of the many soup dishes.
+Glutinous rice is soaked for water overnight, then steamed and served up in a neat little sticky ball – usually served in a bamboo pot.
+Sticky rice is the perfect thing to accompany one of the many soup dishes in Chiang Mai.

-Mango Sticky Rice – Everyone’s favourite Thai dessert: sticky rice with coconut sauce and delicious fresh mango.
+Everyone’s favourite Thai dessert: sticky rice with coconut sauce and deliciously fresh mango.
 There are plenty of stalls at the Chang Puak Market serving this iconic dessert.

 South Gate Market

 The South Gate Market, also known as the Chiang Mai Gate Market, is another amazing place to find street food and cheap eats in Chiang Mai.
 These are the dishes you need to try here…